Most people already know about what is written below but at times may forget. These reminders are helpful for both anxiety AND depression.

 1. Deep-breathing-a few deep, slow breaths

-3. Massagers – ones others can use on you and ones you can use on yourself including pads that fit on char or can be used on the floor, ones that are for your legs, ones for just your feet, just your neck, etc. – plus whole chairs that massage
+3. Massagers – ones others can use on you and ones you can use on yourself including pads that fit on chairs or can be used on the floor, ones that are for your legs, ones for just your feet, just your neck, etc. – plus whole chairs that massage

 4. Professional massages